gladmindsso/gmsocialcw/README.md

 ## Documentation

-Detailed documentation is available at [chatwoot.com/help-center](https://www.chatwoot.com/help-center).
+Detailed documentation is available at.

 ## Translation process

-The translation process for Chatwoot web and mobile app is managed at [https://translate.chatwoot.com](https://translate.chatwoot.com) using Crowdin.
-Please read the [translation guide](https://www.chatwoot.com/docs/contributing/translating-chatwoot-to-your-language) for contributing to Chatwoot.
+The translation process for web and mobile app is managed at

 ## Branching model